 By November 1917, just 8 months after the imposition of citizenship, the military draft was applied to Puerto Rico.
 This came after government and military officials realized that Puerto Ricans were reluctant to voluntarily join the U.S. Armed Forces.
-About 20,000 young men were taken and sent to kill or be killed in the trench battles of Europe.
+About 20,000 young men were taken and sent to various U.S. military bases and installations around the world.

 Many of these soldiers died or were maimed as a result of highly lethal chemical weapons used in this war.
 But the death toll among these soldiers is still unknown because U.S. military officials kept no records of Puerto Rican battle casualties.